 Introduction

-Northern bog ecosystems are significant carbon (C) sinks in the terrestrial landscape because they store approximately 30% of global soil organic carbon (SOC) but make up just 3% of land area (Gorham, 1991; Yu et al., 2010).
-The bog C sink is generated through an imbalance of net primary production and decomposition (Limpens et al. 2008).
-Decomposition in these ecosystems is sensitive to global changes such as warming (Preston et al., 2012; Gong et al., 2013) and woody plant encroachment (Heijmans et al., 2013), which affect bog water saturation (Alm et al., 1999; Updegraff et al., 2001).
-Bog C stocks increase with inputs of C from organic matter, and global changes such as warming and increased levels of CO2 are expected to increase the amount of labile C in ecosystems through root exudation of sugars (Hungate et al. 1997, Jones et al. 1998, Heath et al. 2005, Korner et al. 2005, Phillips et al. 2011).
-For example, a 50% increase in atmospheric CO2 caused a 50% increase in labile dissolved organic C in forest soils (Phillips et al. 2011).
-Whether added labile C (i.e., low molecular weight organic compounds) will contribute to the bog C sink or be decomposed and released to the atmosphere remains unresolved for bog ecosystems (Moore et al., 1998; Blodau, 2002).
-Clearly, are a hugely important reservoir of C,bog carbon dynamics and the resulting feedbacks to climate change
+Northern bog ecosystems are significant terrestrial carbon (C) sinks because they store approximately 30% of global soil organic carbon (SOC) but make up just 3% of land area (Gorham, 1991; Yu et al., 2010).
+The large bog C sink is generated through an imbalance between inputs via net primary production and outputs via decomposition and respiration (Limpens et al. 2008).
+Bog C stocks increase with inputs of organic matter and global changes, such as increased levels of CO2, are expected to increase the amount of labile C in ecosystems through root exudation of sugars (Hungate et al. 1997, Jones et al. 1998, Heath et al. 2005, Korner et al. 2005, Phillips et al. 2011). .
+Clearly, bogs are a hugely important reservoir of C, and we are only beginning to understand what regulates bog carbon dynamics and the resulting feedbacks to climate change.

 Is microbial activity linked to the decomposition of labile C substrates?
 Is the strength of this relationship between microbial decomposers and decomposition different for substrates of varying recalcitrance?
 We traced we traced isotopically labeled labile C (i.e., 13C-starch) from organic matter into respired CO2 to answer these questions and explore bog decomposition processes.
 We installed mesocosms in a boreal bog, and after a seven month long in situ incubation period, added a small amount of 13C-starch to each mesocosm and captured gas samples to measure 13CO2 respiration and overall soil CO2 respiration to track decomposition.
 To understand the influence of microbial activity and abiotic environment on organic matter (OM) decomposition, we simultaneously collected samples to assess a suite of peat physical and chemical properties as well as microbial activity and biomass.
 We predict that the rapid decomposition of labile starch will be directly linked to microbial activity, while the decomposition of more recalcitrant C substrates that results in overall respiration will perhaps be indirectly linked to microbial activity through the influence of the abiotic environment.
 These analyses ultimately lend insight to the future of microbial-mediated decomposition in a boreal bog in the face of climate change.